dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 destroying a custom solar system through a front-end user interface.
-It will also provide the ability to create, update, retrieve and destroy individual celestial bodies, as well as add and remove them from solar systems(the update functionality) We will use API Gateway and Lambda to create 16 endpoints (CreateUser, GetUser, UpdateUser, DestroyUser, CreateCelestialBody, GetCelestialBody, UpdateCelestialBody, DestroyCelestialBody, DestroyAllCelestialBodies,
+It will also provide the ability to create, update, retrieve and destroy individual celestial bodies, as well as add and remove them from solar systems(the update functionality) We will use API Gateway and Lambda to create 19 endpoints (CreateUser, GetUser, UpdateUser, DestroyUser, CreateCelestialBody, GetCelestialBody, UpdateCelestialBody, DestroyCelestialBody, DestroyAllCelestialBodies,
-CreateSolarSystem, GetSolarSystem, UpdateSolarSystem, DestroySolarSystem, GetAllSolarSystems, DestroyAllSolarSystems)
+CreateSolarSystem, GetSolarSystem, UpdateSolarSystem, DestroySolarSystem, GetAllSolarSystems, DestroyAllSolarSystems, AddACelestialBodyToSolarSystem, UpdateCelestialBodyInSolarSystem, DestroyACelestialBodyFromASolarSystem)

 We will store celestial bodies available for solar systems in a DynamoDB table.
 Solar systems themselves will also be stored in a DynamoDB table.